 There are four fundamental business activities that contribute to an organization’s dynamics.

-Second, goal execution involves implementing, evaluating and following up with expected deliverables.
-In order to accomplish this, managers must allocate resources and responsibilities to employees based on skills and schedules.
+Goal execution involves implementing, evaluating and following up with expected deliverables.
+To do this, managers must give resources and responsibilities to employees.
+This should be done based on skills and schedules.

-Fourth, resource control refers to how executives and management establish systems that gather data which is used to determine if goals are met.
+Resource control refers to how executives and management establish systems that gather data.
+This determines if goals are met.

 Business Function Specializations

-Every company will have managers who are responsible to monitor and control certain business functions.
-At the heart of an organization’s dynamics lies human resources management, which is concerned about optimizing employee performances.
-HR managers are trained to improve individual and organizational effectiveness through applying relevant behavioral sciences and HR management principles.
+Every company will have managers who are responsible for monitoring and controlling certain business functions.
+At the heart of an organization’s dynamics lies human resources management.
+Resources management is concerned about optimizing employee performances.
+HR managers are trained to improve individual and organizational effectiveness.
+This is done through applying relevant behavioral sciences and HR management principles.

 An Industry Case Study

-Within the procurement industry and supply chain organizations, employee and communication dynamics must be continually streamlined in order to avoid problems and increase program effectiveness.
+Employee and communication dynamics must be continually streamlined to avoid problems and increase program effectiveness within the procurement industry and supply chain organizations.

 Procurement managers seek to create united cultures that share logistical goals and technology objectives.